Table of Contents:

 Krakow is our personal pick from all the Christmassy places in the world.
-It is the most vibrant city of Poland.
+It is the most vibrant city in Poland.
 There is one big Christmas market at the Old Town, where you can try traditional Polish mulled wine, called Grzaniec Galicyjski.
-It will warm you warm even in the coldest day of the year!
+It will warm you warm even on the coldest day of the year!

 The other, smaller Christmas markets are located at Mały Rynek and close to Galeria Krakowska.

 Krakow is always beautifully decorated and it is famous from the Nativity Scene competition.
 You can see there the best birth of Christ presentations in the world!

 Check out the latest hotel prices for Kraków—> click here.

 Experiencing delicatessens like coffee with cheese and dry reindeer meet while getting to know the Sami culture just outside Umeå’s city boundaries where reindeers roam free.

 Or alternatively, walking among a outdoors museum made exclusively of ice sculptures at Radhusesplanaden, is possible in Umeå the Swedish door to Lapland.